 - Support the implementation of the Australian Strategy.

-- Promote community awareness and knowledge of work health and safety and workers’ compensation.
+- Increase community awareness and knowledge of work health and safety and workers’ compensation and highlight the importance of leadership and culture to improve health and safety outcomes.

 - Support evidence informed policy, programs and practice through national work health and safety and workers’ compensation data, research and evaluation programs.